We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It has several certifications, and it does not use polyurethane foams or chemically based fire retardants.
 It also uses water-based adhesives.

 This mattress is free from a range of chemicals and potentially harmful substances, including lead, mercury, and ozone depleters.

 Best non-toxic memory foam mattress

 Nectar Memory Foam Mattress

-The Nectar memory foam mattress uses CertiPUR-US foam that meets the standards for emissions and foam quality with independent reviewers.
+This mattress uses CertiPUR-US foam that meets the standards for emissions and foam quality with independent reviewers.

-The mattress offers a 365-day home trial allowing the person to return the mattress anytime within a year of purchase.
+Nectar offers a 365-day home trial, allowing the person to return the mattress anytime within a year of purchase.

 Natural Escape Mattress

 The Natural Escape Mattress has both the GOLS and GOTS certifications.
 This means that both its fibers and natural latex meet the independent organizations’ standards for materials.